syncfusion-content/blazor-docs/blazor/appearance/themes.md

 {% endhighlight %}
 {% endtabs %}

-2.Modify the **MainLayout.razor** page with the below code to implement a theme change dynamically using the dropdown by changing query string to change the theme in application.
+2.Modify the MainLayout.razor page with the code below to implement dynamic theme change using the dropdown by modifying the query string to change the theme in the application.

 ```cshtml
 @inherits LayoutComponentBase